-Applicants should anticipate that if they fail to submit an application that contains all of the specified elements, it may negatively affect the review of their application; and, should a decision be made to make an award, it may result in the inclusion of special conditions that preclude the recipient from accessing or using award funds pending satisfaction of the conditions.
+This section describes in detail what an application should include.
+An applicant should anticipate that if it fails to submit an application that contains all of the specified elements, it may negatively affect the review of its application; and, should a decision be made to make an award, it may result in the inclusion of award conditions that preclude the recipient from accessing or using award funds until the recipient satisfies the conditions and OJP makes the funds available.

-Moreover, applicants may combine the Budget Narrative and the Budget Detail Worksheet in one document.
+An applicant may combine the Budget Narrative and the Budget Detail Worksheet in one document.
 However, if an applicant submits only one budget document, it must contain both narrative and detail information.
-Under this solicitation, BJS has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, and Budget Narrative.
-Please review the "Note on File Names and File Types" under How to Apply to be sure applications are submitted in permitted formats.
+Please review the "Note on File Names and File Types" under How to Apply (below) to be sure applications are submitted in permitted formats.